-The Board has collective responsibility to ensure that the organisation operates safely and in-line with its Safeguarding and Health and Safety legal and statutory duties.
+The entire Board has a collective responsibility to ensure that the organisation operates safely and in line with its Safeguarding and Health and Safety legal and statutory duties.

-All Board members must be aware of their responsibilities and be confident that the organisation strategy reflects the necessary and appropriate Safeguarding requirements and promotes a Safeguarding culture.
+All Board members must be aware of their responsibilities and be confident that the organisation's strategy reflects the necessary and appropriate Safeguarding requirements and promotes a Safeguarding culture.

-All Board members are responsible for the policies and practices that underpin the organisations Safeguarding approach and :

-The Chair will ensure that the Board agenda regularly makes time for discussion about Safeguarding performance in the organisation and support the Safeguarding Trustee in the execution of their duties, including ensuring appropriate training is carried out, and supporting the designated Safeguarding Trustee in raising concerns around performance.
+All Board members are responsible for the policies and practices that underpin the organisation's Safeguarding approach and The Chair will ensure that the Board agenda regularly makes time for discussion about Safeguarding performance in the organisation and support the Safeguarding Trustee in the execution of their duties, including ensuring appropriate training is carried out, and supporting the designated Safeguarding Trustee in raising concerns around performance.